-All parties must agree on an evaluator and complete a Selection of ADR Panel Member (Local Court Form ADR-201) within fourteen (14) calendar days of the matter being referred to Neutral Case Evaluation, unless the judge sets a different selection deadline.
+All parties must agree on an evaluator and complete a Selection of ADR Panel Member (Local Court Form ADR-201) by the selection deadline provided by the ADR Program Coordinator, unless the judge sets a different selection deadline.
 Parties must forward this form to the ADR Program's Office.
 If the parties cannot agree on an evaluator, the assigned judge may appoint one.
 The ADR Program's Office will then file and serve a Notice of Assignment on all parties and the evaluator.